 We are encouraged to play it safe in life.
-Comfort is reenforced over and over.
+Comfort is reinforced over and over.
 “Don’t take that risk.”
 “Don’t let them see you sweat.”
 “Look before you leap.”
 “Be an adult.”
 If we aren’t instantly good at something we dismiss it as “not for us.”
-The things we are good at we feel pressure to regularly perform well at as a part of our identity.
+The things we are good at we feel pressure to regularly perform well as a part of our identity.
 Failure on the mats actually leads to more success if we can differentiate between performing and learning.

 Failure On The Mats: Performing Vs. Learning

 A huge key to growth is recognizing the difference between performing and learning.

 Performing and learning are opposite sides of the same coin.
 In performing, the immediate results matter.

 In learning, the results right now are secondary to improving ability for future results.
 A 1% overall improvement every day I train will have staggering cumulative results in a year.
 I may not be the best right now, but I am getting better EVERY day and eventually I will be the best possible version of me.